Generating Realistic Training Images Based on Tonality-Alignment Generative Adversarial Networks for Hand Pose Estimation: Methodology

-Although the AR simulator can successfully relieve the lack of training data, the background of its produced images is artificial.
+Although data augmentation using AR simulators can relieve the lack of training data, the background of the synthesized images is artificial.
 The background tonality and color distributions between the synthetic and real hand poses are inconsistent.
-These issues make the synthetic hand poses unrealistic.
-Inspired by pix2pix's ~\cite{pix2pix_cvpr17} successful use of the shape map to constrain the shape of the output image, we propose tonality-alignment GANs (TAGANs) to take the color distribution and shape features into account.
+These issues make the synthetic hand poses less qualified as training data.
+Inspired by the pix2pix net~\cite{pix2pix_cvpr17} that leverages the shape map to constrain the output image, we propose {\em tonality-alignment} GAN (TAGAN) to take the color distribution and shape features into account.

-Given a synthetic image $G(x)$, we utilize its blur counterpart $x_b$ as the color reference for the output image $y$.
-The blurred counterpart in our system is derived by applying an average filter to $G(x)$.
-In our method TAGANs, the shape map~$x_s$ and color map~$x_b$ are fed to both the generator and the discriminator as additional input layers such that the $x_s$, $x_b$ and the output $G(x_s, x_b, z)$ are transformed into a joint hidden representation.
-The main idea of TAGANs is illustrated in Figure~\ref{fig:core_idea}.
+Given a superposed image $x$, we utilize its blurred counterpart $x_b$ and shape map $x_s$ as the color and shape reference, respectively.
+The blurred counterpart in our system is derived by applying an average filter to $x$, while the shape map $x_s$ is obtained by using the HED detector.
+For the real image $y$, we adopt the same scheme to extract the shape map $y_s$ and color maps $y_b$.
+In TAGAN, the shape map $x_s$ and color map $x_b$ are fed to both the generator and the discriminator as additional input layers such that the $x_s$, $x_b$ and the output $G(x_s, x_b, z)$ are transformed into a joint hidden representation.
+Figure~\ref{fig:core_idea} illustrates the proposed TAGAN.